anatomic/zero-to-live-fp-js-workshop/workshop/a-more-realistic-application.md

 # A More Advanced Application

 Hello World is great, but it's not giving us the opportunity to really put into practise some of our functional programming ideas.

-To take things forward, we're going to be building a new microservice which uses our `httpClient` and `logger` from previous modules
+To take things forward, we're going to be building a new microservice which uses our `httpClient` and `logger` from previous modules.

 ## Exercises